segunemma2003/nodo-api-backend-payment/PAYSTACK_FRONTEND_API.md

 - Review application logs for processing errors
 - Verify Paystack keys are configured correctly
 - Ensure queue worker is running on server
+- Clear failed jobs if needed (see above)